tobiasla78/filament-simple-pages/README.md

     }
 ```

-You may modify your layout blade file if you want to be able to toggle search engine indexing AND if your page should be displayed outside Filament panels.
+You can make pages available outside Filament panels:

+There is a ToggleColumn when creating/editing the page.

-> [!NOTE]
+> [!CAUTION]
-> **$filamentSimplePages_indexable** becomes automatically available.
+> Toggle indexing for search engine is not automatically available when registrate page outside Filament panels!

+Here is an example on how to implement search engine indexing for pages outside Filament panels in your components.layouts.app file:

 ```php
 <!DOCTYPE html>